T. J. Nevin's prisoner photograph of William RYAN at 1983 exhibitions

 No reference is given for the source of misinformation concerning A. H. Boyd.
 Note the use of existential sentence structure: "It is thought ...is known to have ..." which suggests objectivity, even common knowledge, when in fact the only source is the TMAG's own publication of an A-Z directory called Tasmanian photographers 1840-1940 (Long, C.; Winter, G. 1995), where the furphy about A. H. Boyd was included as a "belief" purely in the interests of promoting tourism to Port Arthur.
 In preparing the database notes, the TMAG cataloguist added a few more imaginative flourishes, viz:

 1. "keen amateur" ...
 A.H.
 Boyd was not a photographer, keen, amateur or otherwise.
-No photographic works exist by A. H. Boyd in public collections, nor have his descendants proffered or published a single photograph they can claim to be taken by Boyd from private collections.
+No photographic works exist by A. H. Boyd in public collections, nor have his descendants proffered or published a single photograph they can claim to be taken by A. H. Boyd from private collections.

 2. "room .. studio ... darkroom" ...
-The so-called "room" at Port Arthur was the Officer's library established in 1866 by the previous commandant James Boyd and used as a studio by visiting photographers Alfred Bock (1866), Samuel Clifford (1873) and Thomas Nevin (1872-1874).
+The so-called "room" at Port Arthur was the Officer's Library established in 1866 by the previous commandant James Boyd and used as a studio by visiting photographers Alfred Bock (1866), Samuel Clifford (1873) and Thomas Nevin (1872-1874).

-3. "instructions given to Boyd to photograph the convicts" ...The claim that a document held at the State Library of NSW refers to instructions given to Commandant James Boyd's successor at Port Arthur , A. H. Boyd (1871-1873) to photograph prisoners is incorrect.
+3. "instructions given to Boyd to photograph the convicts" ...
+The claim that a document held at the State Library of NSW refers to instructions given to Commandant James Boyd's successor at Port Arthur, A. H. Boyd (1871-1873) to photograph prisoners is incorrect.
 No such document exists.
-The so-called "document" in question is nothing more than cargo lists of photographic materials sent to Port Arthur for use by Samuel Clifford and Thomas J. Nevin in 1873.
-A. H. Boyd was not a photographer.
+The so-called "document" in question is nothing more than cargo lists of photographic materials sent to Port Arthur for use by contractors Samuel Clifford and Thomas J. Nevin in 1873 at the request of Parliament to photograph the neglected buildings, the theft of timber, fallow paddocks and surrounding deforestation, all due entirely to A. H. Boyd's corrupt activities.
+Boyd was not a photographer.
 He was not the photographer of police mugshots dating from the 1870s which found their way into public collections.
 Speculation to the contrary is a waste of time and effort, and potentially fraudulent.
-Instead of wasting time doing so-called "research", cataloguists in museums and libraries would better serve the public by digitising and placing online the recto AND THE VERSO of photographs, and nothing more.
+Instead of wasting time doing so-called "research", cataloguists in museums and libraries would better serve the public by digitising and placing online the RECTO and the VERSO of photographs, and nothing more.
 The public will do the rest.

 Police and Court Records for William RYAN